nickabattista/IB2d/README.txt

 -It has a flag for print dump interval (shared between printing to .vtk format
     + Matlab plotting)

--NOTE: This code BLOWS UP when Lagrangian points cross a boundary!!!!!
+-NOTE: This code *may* BLOW UP when Lagrangian points cross a boundary!!!!!

 %*****************************************************************************%
 %*******************************% VISUALIZATION %*****************************%